rodrimati1992/abi_stable_crates/readme.md

 ///
 /// Defines this as an `implementation type`,
-/// this trait is mostly for improving error messages when unerasing the VirtualWrapper.
+/// this trait is mostly for improving error messages when unerasing the DynTrait.
 ///
 impl ImplType for StringBuilder {
     type Interface = TheInterface;